vitiral/novault/README.md

 > The `{...}` syntax is the same as [rust/pthon's string fmt syntax][3].
 > `p` is the name of the password and everything after `:` tells how to format
-> `p`. `:.4` says to use "precision 4" which in this case means string length
+> `p`. `:.4` says to use "precision 4" which for strings (which `p` is) means
-> of 4.
-If your site requires special characters you can add them like
+> string length of 4.
+If your site requires special characters you can add them
-> `--fmt '{p:.20}!@#'`.
-Obviously the characters don't provide extra security...
+> like `--fmt '{p:.32}!@#'`.
+Obviously the characters don't provide extra
-> but you are using a 20 digit random hash which is about as secure as anything
+> security...  but you are using a 32 digit random hash which is about as
-> can be.
+> secure as anything can be.

 Now you can get the site's password.
 NoVault will automatically validate that your password is the same one you used in `novault init`.